Australian Embassy

 Brook completed a dazzling installation of neon, mirror and glass that can be hidden inside the walls of Australia House.
 The concept of this hidden panel was developed in conversation with Australia House architect, Andrew Burns, and signals the extremities of the Echigo seasons.
 The work reflects the world outside, with visitors included within its reflective environment.
 The neon based text is inspired by interviews with members of the Urada community: See the snow and jade river / see the mountain ancestors / see me with clarity / see my children / see my struggle / drink tea with me

 Dhirrayn Ngurang appeals to visitors to sit and drink tea with locals, see their interests, unique lives and histories.
-The pattern of dhirrayn ngurang is inspired by the artist’s Wiradjuri (Indigenous Australian) heritage and tradition.
+The pattern of dhirrayn ngurang is inspired by the artist’s Wiradjuri heritage and tradition.
 Dhirrayn ngurang is a contemporary interpretation of their cultural marker (radial diamond patterns carved into shields and marked trees for warfare and ceremony) and is likewise a space for reflection, mediation, ceremony and performance.

 Andrew completed an art project for the 2012 Echigo Tsumari Art Triennale that considered the significance of both change and tradition through local rituals of gathering food, cooking and communal eating.
 Andrew worked in collaboration with people from Urada and the greater Matsunoyama area to develop a performance event for Obon festival (Japanese ancestor festival) that activates food as a medium for the enduring act of remembering.
 Based on the understanding that food habits represent a time, a place and its people, Andrew worked with recipes that refer to tradition while acknowledging current social concerns.

-Jeremy Bakker, Ross Coulter and Angela Pye
+• Jeremy Bakker, Ross Coulter and Angela Pye "The Space Between Our Handsat the Snow Art Project

 Jeremy, Ross and curator Angela participated in the Artist-in-Residence program in 2012, displaying their work The Space Between Our Hands at the Snow Art Project in Echigo-Tsumari.
 The work aimed to represent the community, through snow impressions formed by clasping the hands together.
 Like the face, the hands tell a story and form a portrait of an individual.